scrabbletank/farhome-rules/rulesdoc.md

 ##### Variant Rule - Rolling for Attributes
 Instead of using the rules above for attributes, your group may decide to roll your scores.
 For each attribute roll 1 Superior, 3 Normal, and 1 Terrible die, adding up the total successes.
 The minimum score for an attribute is -2, with any rolls below that counting as -2 for the roll.

+##### Variant Rule - Group Rolls
+Many people prefer the randomness given by rolling for attributes, but this can often lead to very powerful or weak characters across a group.
+A way to ensure every player is on the same level, each player takes turns rolling an attribute score.
+Once 6 scores have been rolled the players use those scores to create their characters.
+The players can place the scores in any attribute they want, but they must use the same 6 scores as every other player.

 ### Starting Equipment.
 Depending on your background you may start with additional gear.
 All players start with an adventuring kit containing a bedroll, 10 days of rations, a fire starter and 50ft of rope.
 In addition you start with 50 silver which you can spend on gear or upgrades.
 Any unspent silver becomes your characters starting money.